t9md/atom-try/README.md

 ![gif](https://raw.githubusercontent.com/t9md/t9md/12fba4ff60861ae1acd973407c93a62edf61c956/img/atom-try.gif)

 # Why?

-While I'm reading code and encounter the code which I can't understand how it works.
+While I'm reading code and encounter the code which I can not understand how it works.
 What I should do in such situation is **try** that code and see how it works.
 This package improve your repetitive copy and paste workflow into one step.